-A long story is condensed to a very short version here.
-Three years ago, after I kept yapping about how easy it was to make a soufflé, Lenny decided to give it a try.
-It flopped.
-Here is the proof.
+This very long story is condensed to a very short one here.
+I am always saying how easy it is to make a Chocolate Soufflé.
+Lenny hates when I say that so he decided to give it a whirl.
+Here he is in all his cooking glory baking a chocolate soufflé.

-Fast forward time.
-We had the chance to do a live cooking demo for a very sinful Valentine’s Day with Google and the Google+ food community.
-Lenny decided he wanted to show the world how easy it is to make a sexy and sultry chocolate soufflé for your Valentine!
-What fun we had, and fun we couldn’t have had without our wonderful peanut gallery!!
+We had the chance to do a live cooking demo for what is supposed to be a very sinful Valentine’s Day with Google and the Google+ food community.
+Lenny decided he was to show the world how easy it is to make a sultry chocolate soufflé to celebrate all things love.
+We had so much fun and it was even more fun with the peanut gallery who participated in on the action.
 Thank you, ladies, you really rock it!

-You still have time to get all of the ingredients – why not make this together.
-Imagine the romantic fun (and giggles) you would have!
+There still is enough time for you to pick up the ingredients so you can enjoy this chocolate soufflé on Valentine’s Day.
+Why not make this recipe together?
+Imagine the romantic fun (and giggles) you both could have!

 Preparing the Souffle Pan